Non-Compete Agreements Lawyer in Washington, D.C. & Alexandria, VA

 Creating Legally Sound NDAs

-In Washington, D.C. & Virginia, businesses often use non-compete agreements and non-disclosure agreements (NDAs) to preserve their relationships with their customers and protect their trade secrets.
+In Washington, D.C. & Alexandria, VA, businesses often use non-compete agreements and non-disclosure agreements (NDAs) to preserve their relationships with their customers and protect their trade secrets.
 These agreements are usually made between employers and their employees, or businesses and their independent contractors.
 When violations occur, the Courts closely scrutinize these agreements.
 The attorneys at S.L.
 England, PLLC, can prepare strong non-compete agreements and NDAs for your business.
 If a breach of contract occurs and requires litigation to resolve, our attorneys provide the strongest representation for employers or employees, whether they are the plaintiffs or defendants.

 Schedule your consultation by calling (202) 759-2333 today.